VishalLa/Latice/README.md

 ollama serve      # listens on http://127.0.0.1:11434 by default
 ```

-`Backend/README.md` additionally references downloading Phi-3.5-mini-instruct weights directly from Hugging Face (`microsoft/Phi-3.5-mini-instruct`) — this is only needed if you intend to run inference outside of Ollama's own model management.
-For the default `ai_matcher.py` code path, `ollama pull phi3` is sufficient.
+For the default `ai_matcher.py` code path, `ollama pull phi3:latest` is sufficient; Ollama manages the model weights itself.

 If Ollama isn't running, the AI-matcher stage will fail to produce matches — the pipeline still functions using exact/fuzzy/memory matching, but ambiguous transactions will fall through to the residual reconciler / manual review instead.